 The troop is overseen by a cadre of adult leaders who are responsible to ensure that the overall goals of Boy Scouting are achieved.
 The adults provide guidance when and where it is appropriate.
 However, the primary function of the adult leadership is ensure the safety and well-being of the scouts.

 Parents of Scouts may serve on the Troop Committee.
 It is the responsibility of the Troop Committee to provide guidance to the troop leadership.
 The committee also oversees the troop budget, service projects, fundraisers, etc. All Troop business and important decisions are discussed.
 Parents' input and willingness to serve on the Troop Committee is essential to the success of the Troop.
-The Troop Committee meets from 7:00-8:30 PM usually on the second Tuesday night of each month (verify on the Troop Calendar webpage).
 Please plan on becoming an active member of this committee.

-Initially the troop covers the registration fee.
-This includes the cost of the official BSA Registration and a years subscription to boy's Life magazine.
-Annual dues are $60 (subject to change).
+Annual dues are $100 (subject to change).
 These dues cover the cost of the Troop/patrol insignia plus all ranks, merit badges, and other awards received by the Scout as well as rechartering for the following year.
 Scouts are required to wear a full uniform (see uniforms).
 These are available at the scout store.
 Our scouts are also required to wear our District Patch, Troop 406 numeral patch and Troop Neckerchief.
 These items are sold to the scout at our cost.

 Each year the Troop committee works with the scouts to select a fund raiser(s) where Scouts can earn money to offset the cost of camping and other trips.
 The money a Scout earns is deposited into their own Scout Account.
 A Scout may elect to use this money he has earned to offset any fee, up to the balance available in his account.
 Camping fees are based on an individual event basis.
 During the year, we do hold a Troop fundraiser(s) to cover the Troop's costs.
 This money is kept separate from the Scout accounts.
-Recently the troop has been selling popcorn with great success.
-We also hold an annual christmas tree sale and donut sale.
+The troop has been selling popcorn with great success.
 Portions of these sales are deposited in the scout account by the Treasurer.

 Camping Fees are due TWO WEEKS PRIOR to the campout.
-The Youth Leaders Council (YLC) works with the Troop committee to determine the menu, and the Scouts (along with the leaders) purchase the food.
+The Patrol Leaders Council (PLC) works with the Troop committee to determine the menu, and the Scouts (along with the leaders) purchase the food.
 These policies and prices are subject to change, please check with committee members for the most up-to-date policies and prices.

 All Scouts are required to have a complete uniform when participating in Troop related activities.
 Information regarding uniform articles and insignia can be found in The Boy Scout Handbook (which is part of their required gear).
-Uniforms don't have to be new as long as they are in good repair (we do have a closet of "broken in" scout uniform gear).
+Uniforms don't have to be new as long as they are in good repair.
 Garage sales, Army Navy stores, and thrift stores are good sources for many uniform items.
 Remember, a scout is thrifty!
 As a minimum, the following items are required (Class A):

-The Troop field uniform (class B) is a more casual outfit and replaces the official scout shirt with a scouting related T-shirt and ball cap.
+The Troop field uniform (class B) is a more casual outfit and replaces the official scout shirt with a scouting related T-shirt.
 These field uniforms are primarily worn while camping and other activities for which the official uniform is not appropriate.
-When we travel as a troop we require the Scouts to wear their complete class A uniform.

 Each new scout is required to have his BSA handbook available.
 The Boy Scout Handbook contains critical information that each scout needs to participate in our program.
 The handbook is where the record of the Scout's advancements are kept.
 Handbooks can be purchased anywhere uniforms are sold.